buggyminer/notion-exercise/README.md

 # notion-exercise
-used to store the exercise mentioned in my notion, including code,  calculation, graph, tec.
+used to store the exercise mentioned in my notion, including code,  calculation, graph, etc.